How to Confirm if a Journal Is Scopus Indexed (Step-by-Step Guide)

 Publishing in a Scopus-indexed journal is an important milestone for researchers, PhD scholars, and early-career academics.
-However, the growing number of predatory and discontinued journals makes it essential to verify a journal’s Scopus status before submission.
-This step-by-step guide explains how to confirm whether a journal is genuinely indexed in Scopus using reliable and official sources.
+However, the growing number of predatory and discontinued journals are important to verify a journal’s Scopus status before submission.

 Importance of Verifying Scopus Indexing

-Many journals claim to be Scopus indexed, but not all of them are currently covered by the database.
+Many journals are Scopus-indexed, but not all of them are currently covered by the database.
 Some journals were indexed in the past and later discontinued, while others make false claims to attract submissions.
-Publishing in such journals can lead to rejection by institutions, loss of publication fees, and damage to academic credibility.
-Verification protects both the author and the research.

 Do Not Rely Only on the Journal Website